myeomans/politeness/README.md

 require dependency tags) but this only recommended for initial tests, rather than final analyses.

-Please confirm that your machine can run SpaCy and spacyr first\!
+Please confirm that your machine can run SpaCy and spacyr first!
 This step can be difficult for some machines, and we defer to the existing documentation for that software as a guide.
-Users may also want to consider [RStudio Cloud](https:/rstudio.cloud/), which can support all of this software without local installation issues.
+Users may also want to consider [RStudio Cloud](https://rstudio.cloud/), which can support all of this software without local installation issues.

+## Citation

+If you find this package useful, please cite us, using the following reference from our R Journal publication.

+Yeomans, M., Kantor, A. & Tingley, D. (2018).
+Detecting Politeness in Natural Language.
+The R Journal, 10(2), 489-502.

+Note that this publication was written using version 0.2.4 of the package.
+For the most up-to-date description of the functionality, please see the vignette in this repository.

 ## Example